TechEvents-BUDS/Tecna-s-Tribe_Techathon/README.md

 To run the Neutral application, execute the following command from the project root directory:

 ```
-python app/app.py
+cd app
+streamlit run app.py
 ```

-This will start the application and make it accessible at `http://localhost:5000`.
+This will start the application.

 ## Usage